Capital One vs. Chase vs. Amex: Who Has Better Transfer Partners?

 Amex Membership Rewards is the travel rewards program for certain American Express cardholders.
 Similar to Chase Ultimate Rewards, the Membership Rewards program is both flexible and valuable for frequent travelers.

-Membership Rewards points can typically be earned only by American Express travel credit cards.
+Membership Rewards points can typically only be earned with American Express travel cards.
 If you use an applicable card to make eligible purchases, you should earn Membership Rewards.

-Unlike the Ultimate Rewards program, you don’t have to manually combine rewards from your various Amex cards.
-If you have multiple cards that earn Membership Rewards points, your points will automatically pool together in your online account.
+Unlike the Ultimate Rewards program, you generally don’t have to manually combine rewards from your various Amex cards (you might if you have both personal and business accounts).
+If you have multiple cards that earn Membership Rewards points, your points should automatically pool together in your online account.

 Membership Rewards redemption options include: